 At the end of a busy tour, what better way to relax than to stay in an environmentally friendly ecolodge.
 InkaNatura Travels runs a number of ecolodges, in Manu and also the Tambopata National Reserve, close to the border with Bolivia in the southeastern part of the country.
 While Chuncho Lodge, Manu Birding Lodge and Explorer’s Inn offer exceptional eco lodges experiences were guests can immerse themselves in unique Peruvian nature and wildlife from their doorstep.

-As always, these specialist tour companies based in Peru itself have the combination of up-to-date local knowledge and expert, English-speaking guides, making sure that you have the very best chance of catching up with the key species you want to see.
+As always, these local wildlife specialists are based in Peru have the combination of up-to-date local knowledge and expert, English-speaking guides, making sure that you have the very best chance of catching up with the key species you want to see.

 Are you interested in visiting Peru?